 Herricks junior lineman Jason Thevarajah, in his second season wearing a Guardian Cap for practice, said: “Throughout the year you notice that your head hurts less in practice, you feel better coming out of practices, and the hits don’t feel as hard.”

 At Westhampton High School, coach Bryan Schaumloffel has had his players wearing the caps in practices since 2019.
-He said his son, Erich, wore it all four of the seasons he played high school football there and then went on to play at Plymouth State last season, where they did not.
+He said his son, Erich, wore it all four seasons he played high school football there and then went on to play at Plymouth State last season, where they did not.

 “One of the first things he said when he came back from college was, ‘I wish I had my Guardian Cap,’ ” Schaumloffel said.
 “Any time you have a collision, anything that softens that collision is a good thing.
 I’m sold on them.
 If you ask my son, as someone who played with it for four years, he liked having the Guardian Cap.”